spearwolf/shadow-objects/packages/shadow-objects/README.md

 - - -

-So, that's a quick tour of Shadow-ents!
+So, that's a quick tour of shadow-objects!
 It's all about making your web ui faster and more responsive, and assembling your code in a more structured and streamlined way.
 Give it a try and see the difference it can make in your projects! :rocket:

 More in-depth documentation here:
 - [ShadowEnv](./src/view/README.md)